ucsf-wynton/wynton-website-hpc/docs/status/incidents-current.md

 x2go is currently broken on gpudev1 and pgpudev1.
 Symptom is the session disconnects after successful authentication.
-We are working with diagnosing the problem with the vendor.
+We are working on diagnosing the problem with the vendor.
 In the meantime, please instead use port forwarding for GUI/Jupyter use of gpudev1 and pgpudev1.